Meet The Team

 • Nchimunya Simatende

-Nchimunya graduated with a BA in Education in English Language and Geography at the University of Zambia.
-He also obtained several certificates from Philanthropy University such as Fundamentals of Project Management, Human Capital Strategy and Advocacy and Storytelling for Impact.
+Nchimunya graduated from the University of Zambia with BA in Education in English Language and Geography.
+He also obtained several certificates from Philanthropy University such as Fundamentals of Project Management, Human Capital Strategy and Advocacy, and Storytelling for Impact.
 He previously worked with the University of Zambia, Kisi University in Kenya and Aston University as a Research Assistant.
 He is passionate about how language influences society and hopes to further his studies in Psycho and Sociolinguistics.
-Nchimunya started volunteering with us and established a fantastic work ethic, thus was hired in 2023 as Project Manager!
+Nchimunya started volunteering with us part way through 2023.
+During this time he established a fantastic work ethic which led to FHCI employing him as a Project Manager towards the end of 2023.
+In 2025 Nchimunya was promoted to Project Supervisor.

 • Karen Muzunda

-Karen completed her primary diploma course in 2015 and started her teaching career at local cowboy primary school.
-She then went to teach at Lizauli combined school in Katima Mulilo Namibia and then taught at Ebenezer Trust School.
-Karen is a trained counselor, and a certified public speaker.
-Karen joined us as a volunteer at the end of 2023 and officially joined us in 2024 as Program Supervisor!
+Karen completed her primary diploma course in 2015 and started her teaching career at local primary school.
+She then went to teach at Lizauli Combined School in Katima Mulilo Namibia.
+She then when on to teach at Ebenezer Trust School in Livingstone, Zambia.
+Karen is a trained counselor and a certified public speaker.
+Karen volunteered for FHCI at the end of 2023 and officially joined our team as a Program Supervisor in 2024.
+Karen was promoted to Program Manager at the beginning of 2025.

 • Samuel Imasiku